bitnami/containers/bitnami/pgbouncer/README.md

  - `PGBOUNCER_SERVER_TLS_PROTOCOLS`: TLS protocols to be used in server connection.
 Defaults to `secure`.
 Check the [official PgBouncer documentation](https://www.pgbouncer.org/config.html) for the available values for `server_tls_protocols`.
  - `PGBOUNCER_SERVER_TLS_CIPHERS`: TLS ciphers to be used in server connection.
 Defaults to `fast`.
 Check the [official PgBouncer documentation](https://www.pgbouncer.org/config.html) for the available values for `server_tls_ciphers`.

-When enabling client TLS, PgBouncer will support both standard and encrypted traffic by default, but prefer the latter.
-Below there are some examples on how to quickly set up TLS traffic:
+When enabling TLS, PgBouncer will support both standard and encrypted traffic by default but prefer the latter.
+Below there are some examples of how to quickly set up client TLS traffic:

 1. Using `docker run`